Skip to content

 Post() & Post() # False — both operands unconstrained

-Post() | Post(title='a') # True — right operand is constrained
+Post() | Post(title='a') # False — right operand is unconstrained

 Post(title='a') | Post(title=('!=', 'a')) # True — but = all posts